-- Afterward, mix a few drops of almond oil with 2 – 3 drops of vitamin E oil then apply under each eye.
+- Afterward, mix the sweet almond oil with the vitamin E oil and apply it under each eye.

-- Massage in the same way as above until the oil is absorbed then leave in overnight.
+- Massage in the same way as above until the oil is absorbed then leave on overnight.
 Repeat every evening.

-Coconut & Almond Oil Poultice for Under Eye Circles
+Coconut Oil and Sweet Almond Oil Poultice for Under Eye Circles

-- Mix equal amounts of coconut oil and almond oil in your palm then apply under your eyes.
+- Mix the coconut oil and sweet almond oil in your palm then apply under your eyes after cleansing

 - Massage in gentle circles until the oil is absorbed.